archanaraj-m/Ansible/notes/interview.md

 14. Which protocol does Ansible use to communicate with Linux and Windows?
 In Linux systems, the Secure Shell (SSH) protocol is employed, while Windows systems utilize the Windows Remote Management (WinRM) protocol.

-Also, have a look at our DevOps course in Bengaluru if you are looking for a DevOps certification!

 15. What are ad hoc commands?
 Give an example.
 Ad hoc commands are simple, one-line commands used to perform a certain task.
 You can think of ad hoc commands as an alternative to writing playbooks.
 An example of an ad hoc command is as follows: